 - Representatives must attend the general assembly meetings regularly.
-The meetings take place on every other Wednesday at 7PM in HGS 119 (Hall of Graduate Studies, 320 York Street).
+The meetings take place on every other Monday at 6PM in Watson Center A74 (60 Sachem St).
 The exact dates are available on the GSA calendar.

 In the event that a representative cannot attend a meeting, they must notify the secretary 24 hours in advance of a meeting in order for their absence to be considered excused.
 Two unexcused absences or three consecutive absences (excused or unexcused) will result in automatic dismissal.
 Representatives can appeal for reinstatement.
 For more information, see the GSA rep packet.